openalea/WheatFspm/doc/index.rst

 License
 =======

-|respiwheat| is released under TODO License.
+|respiwheat| is released under CeCILL-C License.
+See file LICENSE for details.

 Indices and tables